-This topic describes how to install and configure VMware Tanzu Kubernetes Grid Integrated Edition on Amazon Web Services (AWS).
+This topic describes how to install and configure VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) on Amazon Web Services (AWS) as a Ops Manager (Ops Manager) tile.

 Before performing the procedures in this topic, you must have deployed and configured Ops Manager.
 For more information, see AWS Prerequisites and Resource Requirements.